El Djem Colosseum

 A short walk through the dusty chaos of El Djem and I was standing outside the 1800 year old structure.
 I paid my 12 dinar (6AUD) admission and walked into the towering ruins.

 In the Roman times, El Djem was known as Thysdrus, and was a prosperous place due to its ability to pump out top shelf olive oil.
-The building of the Colosseum in regional Thysdrus is testimony to the status of the town.
-Being able to hold 30,000 spectators, it is the third largest arena in the ancient Roman world.
+The building of the Colosseum, which could hold 30,000 spectators, is testimony to the status of the town.

 Over the years the stadium would have hosted some fantastic spectacles, including gladiatorial fights to the death, man versus beast rumbles, the execution of criminals, the Thysdrus 500 chariot race, and the tearing apart of Christians by wild animals.
 Those Romans sure knew how to have a good time.